 There are eight official specializations.
 Students may also propose an independent specialization if they feel that their coursework possesses a focus not represented by any of the official Department specializations.

 Once a student has enrolled in the last course that they require for the specialization, they can submit the certification request form to the Department and their achievement will be recognized upon graduation with a certificate.

 The English Department Faculty includes prominent scholars at the forefront of current literary studies, scholars who are interested in introducing students to significant trends in contemporary research.
 The department offers traditional courses covering a range of historical periods and a variety of national and global literatures written in English.
 The English Department also offers a series of specializations in fields like Literature and Mind and Literature and the Environment.
 Students can learn how the digital humanities have transformed the literary landscape in the Literature & Culture of Information Specialization; or how the past informs the present in the Medieval or Early Modern specializations.
 Some of these specializations are connected with nationally-recognized research centers, which means that students can work on American literatures at the American Cultures & Global Contexts center; or on Renaissance texts in the Early Modern Center.
-They can work with leading scholars at the Transcriptions center or the Center on Modernism, Materialism, and Aesthetics.
-In addition, Las Maestras Center offers courses for students interested in developing an original creative voice and a critical intention in their imaginative writings.
+They can work with leading scholars at the Transcriptions center or the Center On Modern Culture, Materialism, and Aesthetics (COMMA).
+In addition, the Las Maestras Center offers courses for students interested in developing an original creative voice and a critical intention in their imaginative writings.
 A full list of specializations is below.